 While Canadians are exempt for most categories, §212.1 (1) of the immigration regulations specifically requires any alien seeking admission as a treaty trader or investor under the provisions of NAFTA must be in possession of a nonimmigrant visa issued by an American consular officer classifying the alien under that section.
 Certain U.S. consulates in Canada are currently issuing E visas.
 Mexicans may apply for the E visa if only at the U.S. consulates in Mexico designated by the U.S. State Department.

 These visas are generally valid for a period of five (5) years or less depending on the reciprocity schedule published by the U.S. State Department at www.travel.state.gov.
 The maximum duration permitted will depend upon the nationality of the alien.
 This maximum period allowed for each nationality can be determined by referring to the “Reciprocity Schedules” contained in the Foreign Affairs Manual.
 For example, the maximum duration for Canadian citizens is 60 months, or five (5) years.
 It is important to remember that a consular officer may choose to grant an E visa for a shorter period.

 There is no limit on the number of extensions allowed under this category.
 While dual intent is statutorily recognized only for H-1 and L non-immigrants, in practice, dual intent is recognized for E non-immigrants as well.

 E-2 applications made at the U.S. consulates in Mexico and Canada require a processing period that varies from post to post.

-We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call 713.527.9606 or contact us online.
+Our Houston immigration attorneys represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or in-person.
+To schedule an appointment to talk with one of our experienced immigration attorneys in Houston, call 713.527.9606 or contact us online.